symfony-fr/symfony-docs-fr/book/translation.rst

 La traduction du contenu de bases de données doivent être traitées par Doctrine par le biais de `Translatable Extension`_.
 Pour plus d'informations, voir la documentation pour cette bibliothèque.

-The translation of database content should be handled by Doctrine through the `Translatable Extension`_.
-For more information, see the documentation for that library.

 Sommaire
 -------